At its core, sales enablement is about getting the best out of your sales reps.

 This is a use case you’re probably familiar with.

-You can use Generative AI tools like ChatGPT to create text content for reps.
+You can use generative AI tools like ChatGPT, Claude, or Gemini to create text content for reps.

 You feed it the information, and it spits out rep-ready content.

-Sure, you might have to tweak it here and there, but this is usually a lot faster than typing out and formatting a first draft yourself.
+Sure, you might have to tweak it here and there, but this is usually much faster than typing and formatting a first draft yourself.

 But now, things are even better.